thingsboard/thingsboard.github.io/_includes/docs/reference/http-api.md

  - **method** - RPC method name, string
  - **params** - RPC method params, custom json object

-and can reply to them using POST request to the following URL:
+It is possible to reply to them using POST request to the following URL:

 {% if docsPrefix == null or docsPrefix == "pe/" %}
 ```shell